apache/trafficserver/doc/glossary.en.rst

       suspended processing.
 This can be considered similar to co-routines.

    session
       A single connection from a client to Traffic Server, covering all requests and responses on that connection.
+A session starts when the client connection opens, and ends when the connection closes.

    transaction
       A client request and response, either from the origin server or from the cache.
+A transaction begins when Traffic Server receives a request, and ends when Traffic Server sends the response.

    cache volume
       Persistent storage for the cache, defined and manipulable by the user.